 - North American Securities Administrators Association (NASAA)

 The New SBA Addendum

-Effective January 1, 2017, any franchisor that wants to offer SBA guaranteed financing for its franchisees will use a single, two-page form addendum.
-In a notice issued just before Thanksgiving, the SBA announced that it will no longer review franchise agreements to determine whether affiliation exists between the franchisor and franchisee in any specific franchise system.
-Previously negotiated SBA addenda will no longer be accepted.
+As of January 1, 2017, any franchisor that wanted to offer SBA guaranteed financing for its franchisees had to use a single, two-page form addendum.
+In a notice issued just before Thanksgiving of 2016, the SBA announced that it would no longer review franchise agreements to determine whether affiliation exsited between the franchisor and franchisee in any specific franchise system.
+Previously negotiated SBA addenda wouldno longer be accepted.